 This may be the most unrelentingly bleak of Arnaldur's crime novels since Voices, Sigurdur Óli's distaste for much of Icelandic culture (he prefers American Baseball and Football) is fully justified by the actions of the novel's characters.
-Arnaldur does use the City of Reykjavík as a vivid backdrop to the story and there's a lot here for those bitten with the "Iceland bug".
+Arnaldur does use the City of Reykjavík as a vivid backdrop to the story and there is a lot of background here for those bitten with the "Iceland bug".

 I could hear the doctor just fine, but I was going to hang on to my semi-conscious state for a while longer while I sorted out the mess I was in.
 I remembered coming to in the ambulance, just as it was driving into the hospital complex.
-Everything was blurry as I was wheeled into the emergency room.
-I passed out again, whether from the loss of blood or a sedative, I didn't know.
-Someone at the reception had a strong enough reason to kill Billy, it may have been the woman who had been talking to me, or it may have been one of the other women who Billy used and discarded.
-It may have been someone else, someone with political motivations or even someone sending a 'message' to the Senator.
-I could even imagine that someone was trying to get me, not Billy, to shut me up and end this 'double-life' intrigue for good.
+Everything was blurry.
+As I was wheeled into the emergency room, I passed out again, whether from the loss of blood or a sedative, I didn't know.
+Someone at the reception must have had a strong reason to kill Billy.
+It may have been the woman who had been talking to me, or it may have been one of the other women who Billy had used and then discarded.
+Or, it may have been someone else, someone with political motivations or even someone sending a 'message' to the Senator.
+I could even imagine that someone was trying to get me—not Billy, to shut me up and end this 'double-life' intrigue for good.
 Whatever the case, I knew that I had to get messages to Mrs. Robinson and to Molly telling them I was still alive.
 I wondered if Mrs. R had received the greeting card with the SD card which I had mailed from Iceland.
-These lines of thought were broken when the doctor lifted my right eyelid with his thumb and shone a light into it.
+These lines of thought dissolved when the doctor lifted my right eyelid with his thumb and shone a light into it.
 I let out an involuntary groan.